 Cloth/ Pad / Sponge back scrubber

-This type of pad or cloth scrubber comes with a handle at both ends.
-There are a few ways I take my bath.
+This type of pad or cloth scrubber has a handle at both ends.
+I take my bath in a few ways.
 Let’s see if that makes sense.

-- I use both my hands to rub and keep allocating soaps all over my body.
+- I use both my hands to rub and keep applying soap all over my body.

-- Then I wait 2-4 minutes to allow the soap to thin out.
+- Then I wait 2-4 minutes for the soap to thin out.

-- I take my scrubber brush and rinse it with a little water.
-Then I hold tight to both handles and scrub my exfoliates away.
+- I take my scrubber brush and rinse it with water.
+Then, I hold tight to both handles and scrub my exfoliates away.

 - I’ve found these steps more effective.
-And it’s applicable for all types of back scrubber accessories out there.
+They apply to all types of back scrubber accessories.

 - I call it “Personal Shower Tricks “.
 Yep, it sounds silly.

-But I’ve seen my ways of showering cleanse my body as if I were in a bathtub taking a bubble bath.
+But I’ve seen my showering methods cleanse my body as if I were in a bathtub taking a bubble bath.

 But we don’t leave behind a single piece of dead skin shell.
-Our skin’s outer layer, known as the epidermis, sheds dead skin gradually.
+Our skin’s outer layer, the epidermis, sheds dead skin gradually.

-So if you don’t scrub it off, then in time, it might trigger acne.
-If you still decide to leave it as it is, you could develop some severe back skin rash.
+If you don’t scrub it off, it might trigger acne in time.
+If you still decide to leave it as it is, you could develop a severe back skin rash.

 I’m not saying it’ll happen if you don’t scrub your back.
-But doing so will promote healthy back skin, and you can go shirtless to the next beach tour.
+But doing so will promote healthy back skin, and you can go shirtless on the next beach tour.

-- Before we get to scrubbing, consider the following aspects for buying a shower scrubber.
+- Before scrubbing, consider the following factors when buying a shower scrubber:

 - How long and sturdy is the handle?

-- Does it have any loop at the grip end of the handle?
+- Does it have any loops at the grip end of the handle?

 - If it’s a towel pad scrubber, how long is it?
 Is it an exfoliating back scrubber?
 Does it come with handles at each end?